yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 In this section, you will be introduced to Object Oriented Programming and collection-types in Objective-C through the implementation of graph algorithms.
 As these algorithms may be relevant to future problem sets, you are advised to design your solutions in a generic and reusable way so that you will not have to waste time in the coming weeks.

-### Problem 1: Collections in Objective-C (10 points)
+### Problem 1: Collections in Swift (10 points)

-Objective-C provides three main collection types:
+Swift provides two main collection types:

-- `NSArray` describes a linear collection of objects where each object may be accessed by an index.
+- `Array` describes a linear collection of objects where each object may be accessed by an index.

-- `NSDictionary` describes a key-value store where some one *key*-object maps to one *value*-object.
+- `Dictionary` describes a key-value store where some one *key*-object maps to one *value*-object.

-- `NSSet` describes an unordered collection of unique objects.
+- And you can create third collection type - Set by using Dictionary.

-These collections are immutable by default.
-The mutable counterparts of the above are `NSMutableArray`, `NSMutableDictionary`, and `NSMutableSet`.
-Collections should also be thought of in their abstract sense, rather than their concrete implementation (such as in Java).
+These collections can either be mutable or immutable upon declaration (using var for mutable objects and let for immutable objects).

-Keys in `NSDictionary` may be any instance of an `NSObject`.
-Which selector does `NSDictionary` use to test for the uniqueness of keys?  **(10 points)**
+Keys in `Dictionary` may be any instance of an `AnyObject`.
+Which selector does `Dictionary` use to test for the uniqueness of keys?  **(10 points)**

 ### Problem 2: Standard Data Structures (30 points) ###

-Objective-C does not provide Stacks and Queues ADTs natively.
+Swift does not provide Stacks and Queues ADTs natively.
 Your task is to implement a generic LIFO stack, and a generic FIFO queue.

 **Fork** the Problem Set 1 repository into your account on Bitbucket ([https://bitbucket.org/cs3217/cs3217-problem-set-1](https://bitbucket.org/cs3217/cs3217-problem-set-1)) and **clone** it into your computer to begin working.